Sohil Akhtar Ansari

 Sohil Akhtar Ansari is an Indian politician and a former member of Uttar Pradesh Legislative Assembly.
 He was elected to the state legislature in the 2017 assembly elections from Kanpur Cantt. constituency of Kanpur Nagar district as an INC candidate.
 He was formerly associated with BSP on whose ticket he contested the 2012 assembly elections unsuccessfully.

 Political career

-Ansari has been a member of the 17th Legislative Assembly of Uttar Pradesh.
-Since 2017, he is representing the Kanpur Cantonment constituency as a member of the INC.
+Ansari was a member of the 17th Legislative Assembly of Uttar Pradesh.
+2017 to 2022, he represented the Kanpur Cantonment constituency as a member of the INC.